 In Verbum, you can link panels so that they stay in sync.
 For example, linking a commentary to your open Bible means that your commentary will track with your location in the Bible.
 As you read through a passage, your commentary will scroll along with your Bible.

 When you have an arrangement you’re satisfied with, it’s a good idea to save it so that you can return to it at a later date.
-To do so, click the Layouts icon and select Save as named layout beside the top snapshot in the right column of the Layouts menu.
+To do so, click Layouts and select Save as named layout beside the top snapshot in the right column of the Layouts menu.
 In the future, the layout you named will appear under the Saved Layouts section of the Layouts menu.

 When you open a Bible or other book, Verbum provides a number of tools to help you engage with the text.
 Here are a few you’ll probably use the most.